Mohid-Water-Modelling-System/Mohid/Solutions/mohid-in-linux/README.md

 # MOHID instalation in Linux machines #
 ---
-This repository is an attempt to compile MOHID in a linux machine with Ubuntu linux distro and intel compiler ifort.
+How to compile MOHID in a linux machine with Ubuntu linux distro and intel compiler ifort.

 ## Install Intel® oneAPI Base Toolkit for Linux